 After the Abstract will be confirmed you'll need to download the Template for the Chapter here:

 Thanks to all who participated in writing the book.
-Vol. 2 is now prepared to be published in October 2020.
+Vol. 2 is out now - Oct.
+12th 2020.

 Call for Chapter